FTRG: Who We Are

 Dr. Slep's research focuses on understanding the interconnected concepts of anger, conflict, aggression, and abuse in families with the ultimate goals of (a) determining what distinguishes adaptive from destructive processes and (b) developing effective interventions.
 Her work is strongly grounded in social learning theory and is informed by basic research on emotion, social cognition, self-control, and aggression.
 Ultimately, she is interested in identifying and exploiting the naturally occurring mechanisms of change and outcomes to serve as the basis for more powerful interventions.
 Most of her work to date has focused on testing hypotheses that build toward an integrated theory of the etiology and maintenance of child and partner abuse.
 To serve as a foundation for such work, she maintains a strong interest in addressing methodological and measurement gaps that exist in this area.
 Finally, she is committed to translating the findings from her basic studies into effective prevention and treatment, and extending this work into real world settings.
 Since obtaining her Ph.D in 1995, Dr. Slep has served as the PI or co-PI on eight federally-funded studies.
 Her work is currently funded by NIMH, CDC, DoD, and USAF.

-Dr. Eckardt Erlanger is a licensed psychologist who holds specialty board certification in Couple and Family Psychology from the American Board of Professional Psychology, and is credentialed by the National Register of Health Service Psychologists.
+Dr. Eckardt Erlanger is a licensed psychologist who holds specialty board certification in Couple and Family Psychology from the American Board of Professional Psychology (ABPP), and is credentialed by the National Register of Health Service Psychologists.
+Dr. Eckardt Erlanger is a fellow at The New York Academy of Medicine.

 Dr. Lorber is the Director of Developmental Research at the Family Translational Research Group.
 His primary research interests are centered on externalizing behaviors – their form, development, etiology, and consequences – from infancy through adulthood, primarily in relational contexts: (1) child externalizing behaviors, their early development, and the roles that family (e.g., parenting) and child (e.g., temperament) factors play in them; (2) aggression in adolescent and adult couples, their longitudinal patterns, and related relationship dynamics; (3) cognitive, affective, and psychophysiological mechanisms of dysfunctional discipline strategies in parents of toddlers; (4) family environment-biology transactions in the development of psychopathology and physical health; (5) prevention of early externalizing problems; and (6) research methodology.
 His work has been funded by NIMH, NICHD, and NIJ.